pocomane/brewed-in-the-apocalypse/bita.md

 add to the scene something that give to the protagonist new things to react to.
 You can introduce such complication playing as an NPC.

-You can use the same clues of the __Make the worst happen__ , but do not make them irrevocable, leave instead to the protagonists the possibility to react.
+Some clues are in the relative section, if you use them, always leave to the protagonists the possibility to react.

 If you think the situation is already complex, you can do a __Describe the scene__ move instead.